Nuclei-Software/nuclei-sdk/doc/source/design/board/hbird_eval.rst

      the Nuclei Evaluation Core the HummingBird SoC you have.
    * You can also change the value passed to **DOWNLOAD** to run program in different modes.
+   * The FreeRTOS and UCOSII demos maybe not working in ``FlashXIP`` download mode in HummingBird board due to program running in Flash is really too slow.
+     If you want to try these demos, please use ``ilm`` or ``flash`` download mode.

 .. _HummingBird FPGA Evaluation Kit Board Documents: https://nucleisys.com/developboard.php